Which Stock is a Better Buy? By StockNews - Up News Info

 © Reuters.
-Wells Fargo vs. Bank of America: Which Stock is a Better Buy?
+NVIDIA vs. NXP Semiconductors: Which Stock is a Better Buy?

-With increasing financial transactions and capital market activities, the financial industry is experiencing a solid boost.
-This, coupled with the Fed’s plan to raise interest rates sooner than expected, could drive up Wells Fargo (NYSE:) and Bank of America (BAC) revenues.
+The demand for semiconductors is increasing due to widespread lifestyle and business changes amid rapid digitalization.
+However, the world is experiencing a semiconductor shortage, which is driving up chip prices.
+Consequently, we think Micron (NASDAQ:) NXP Semiconductors (NASDAQ:) and NVIDIA (NVDA) should benefit in the foreseeable future.
 But which of these stocks is a better buy now?
-Read more to find out.Wells Fargo & Company (WFC) is a leading financial services company that provides diversified banking, investment, mortgage products and services, and consumer and commercial finance.
-It operates through four segments: consumer banking and lending; commercial banking; corporate and investment banking; and wealth and investment management.
-In comparison, Bank of America Corporation (NYSE:) provides banking and financial products and services for individual consumers, institutional investors, large corporations, and governments worldwide.
-It operates through the following segments: consumer banking; global wealth & investment management; global banking; and global market segments.
+Read more to find out.Headquartered in Eindhoven, Netherlands, NXP Semiconductors N.V. ‘s (NXPI) product portfolio includes microcontrollers, communication processors, analog and interface devices, radio frequency power amplifiers, and security controllers.
+In comparison, California-based NVIDIA Corporation (NASDAQ:) is an artificial intelligence computing company that operates in two segments: Graphics and Compute & Networking.

-The Federal Reserve announced on July 29 that it plans to keep benchmark interest rates near zero and it has left its bond-buying program unchanged for now.
-However, rising financial transactions and capital market activities are helping financial sector growth.
-Furthermore, the Fed has signaled two interest rate hikes as soon as late 2023, which should help financial companies increase their interest income.
-According to Globe Newswire, the global financial services market is expected to grow at a 9,9% CAGR to hit $22.5 trillion this year.
-Consequently, both WFC and BAC are expected to benefit in the coming quarters.
+A global semiconductor shortage has impacted several industries, especially the automotive and consumer electronics industries.
+However, the shortage of semiconductors is causing chip prices to soar, to the industry’s significant benefit.
+Moreover, with increasing demand for electric vehicles (EVs), and growing demand for advanced technologies in hybrid working environments, the industry is expected to see great upside.
+According to a Technavio report, the global semiconductor market is expected to grow at a 4% CAGR between 2020 -2024.
+Both NXPI and NVDA should benefit as a result.

-WFC’s shares have gained 53.7% over the six months, while BAC’s returned 29.4%.
-Also, WFC’s 86.4% gains over the past year are significantly higher than BAC’s 54.4% returns.
-WFC is the clear winner with 114.2% gains versus BAC’s 61.9% in terms of the past nine months’ performance.
+NVDA stock price has gained 52.2% over the past nine months, while NXPI returned 51.6%.
+Also, NVDA’s 80% gains over the past year are higher than NXPI’s 76.7% returns.
+Furthermore, in terms of the past three months’ performance, NVDA is the clear winner, with 33.5% gains versus NXPI’s 9.7% returns.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.